How Do Mouth Microbes Affect Gut Health and Digestion?

 • digestive enzyme priming

-Because chewable probiotics interact with these oral surfaces, they activate upstream metabolic pathways that capsules cannot.
+Because chewable probiotics interact with these oral surfaces, they activate upstream pathways involved in GLP-1 and microbiome signaling that capsules cannot.

 Akkermansia Chewable Pro + Prebiotic Combine with key benefits for digestion, immunity, oral microbiota, and chewable convenience